w3c/webdriver-bidi/README.md

 # WebDriver BiDi

-WebDriver BiDi is a proposed bidirectional protocol for browser automation, building on and extending [WebDriver](https://w3c.github.io/webdriver/).
+WebDriver BiDi is a bidirectional protocol for browser automation, building on and extending [WebDriver](https://w3c.github.io/webdriver/).

-WebDriver BiDi is not ready.
-Here's what we have so far:
+WebDriver BiDi is a living standard that continuously gets new features added.
+For more info, consult these resources:

 - An [explainer](./explainer.md) with more background and goals
 - A [roadmap](./roadmap.md) based on real-world end-to-end user scenarios
 - Detailed [proposals](./proposals/) for the initial protocol
-- A [unofficial spec draft](https://w3c.github.io/webdriver-bidi/) waiting to be fleshed out
+- A [spec](https://w3c.github.io/webdriver-bidi/) under active development

 ## Status